-3. Review and Discussion of Draft Task Force Report Containing Recommendations for Legislative and/or Regulatory Policies

-Chair Miadich stated he had minor edits to the report.
-The first edit, in the first paragraph of the executive summary, "the average person" should be changed to "voters."
+3. Review and Discussion of Draft Task Force Report Containing Recommendations for Legislative and/or Regulatory Policies the executive summary, "the average person" should be changed to "voters."
 Chair Miadich would like the last paragraph of Recommendation 1 to state, "Maryland was the first to require..." rather than "create."
 The final edit, in Recommendation 2, section 2b should be updated to explicitly name the top three contributors as a requirement.